-7.1.5 No non-compliance was recorded during the monthly site audit.
+7.1.4 No non-compliance was recorded during the monthly site audit.

-7.1.6 Quarterly coral monitoring survey at Site B2, Site C and Control site was NOT required in this reporting month.
-Coral transplantation was carried out in the December 2006 at Site D2, quarterly monitoring was NOT required in this reporting month.
+7.1.5 Quarterly coral monitoring survey at Site B2, Site C and Control site was not required in this reporting month.
+Coral transplantation was carried out in the December 2006 at Site D2, quarterly monitoring for the transplanted coral was not required in this reporting month.
 No dredging work was carried out at Site D2 for the desalination plant's intake and outfall construction.